Dr. Jeffrey Amato – Interim Department Head

 Office: Breland Hall 120; 646-3840

-Andrea F. Joseph graduated with her Juris Doctorate degree, Magna Cum Laude, from Whittier College School of Law in Los Angeles and practiced law for 15 years.
+Andrea F. Joseph graduated with her Juris Doctorate, Magna Cum Laude, from Whittier College School of Law in Los Angeles and practiced law for 15 years.
 Her legal career began as a prosecutor in Los Angeles.
 After moving to New Mexico she worked in various capacities in public and private practice including working at the New Mexico Attorney General’s Office in their litigation division focusing on suits filed against various state agencies including the department of corrections; as an administrative prosecutor; and as a ‘writ’ attorney before the New Mexico Supreme Court.
 She also worked as Guardian ad Litem and Respondent’s counsel in child abuse and neglect cases; represented victims of domestic violence through a contract with La Casa in Las Cruces; worked with the elderly through Adult Protective Services and opened a private practice focusing on issues of family law.
-Ms. Joseph joined the faculty at NMSU in 2000 and her teaching responsibilities focus primarily on law related courses.

 Dr. Peter Gregware